Increase Your Referent Power

 Your first power source is your ability to influence others based on your personality and interpersonal skills.
 It’s the capability you can immediately boost simply by being a decent person.
 To do so, cultivate skilful qualities like empathy, compassion, courage, truthfulness, patience, humbleness.
 This will earn you the respect and trust of your followers and at the same time, it will make you a happier person.
 How cool is that?

 Stating a list of wholesome qualities is easy, of course.
 But putting them into practice when faced with tight deadlines, ambitious goals, or difficult individuals is hard.
 It’s all too tempting to fall back onto less skilful habits and become impatient, tense and stressed, say something we regret afterwards, or pass on the pressure to the development team.

 To boost your referent power, I recommend focussing on one virtue at a time and practicing it repeatedly—without expecting too much too quickly.
-For instance, if you find yourself getting impatient when talking to a development team member or if you dislike one of the stakeholders, then recognise this as an opportunity to practice patience or kindness—not as a weakness or deficiency.
+For instance, if you find yourself getting impatient when talking to a development team member or if you dislike one of the stakeholders, then recognise this as an opportunity to practice patience or kindness—don’t view it as a weakness or deficiency.
 Next, consider how you can take a small but concrete step to change your behaviour and strengthen the virtue.
-For example, take three deep breaths before answering a question from a difficult team member, or be firm but kind with the challenging stakeholder and communicate without any aversion or ill-will.
-Challenging situations are great opportunities to grow as a human being and by doing so, you increase your leadership power.
-As Superman puts it, “You are much stronger than you think you are.
-Trust me.”
+For example, take three deep breaths before answering a question from a difficult team member, try to understand the other person’s needs, and communicate without any aversion or ill-will.
+(See my article “Dealing with Difficult Stakeholders and Team Members” for more guidance on this topic.)

 You can learn more about increasing your power as a product leader with the following: